 We love how the angular wall art and modern coffee table embody the softer elements of this room, playing on its rich, pastel pink walls and bold sofa.
 To create even more depth, the designer chose to work with brass accents that stand out against natural wood floors.
 This one-of-a-kind texture scape is filled with exquisite proportions that tie the space together with personality.

-This pastel living room is focused on the neutrals, blending warm tones from the floor to the ceiling with depth and visual interest.
+This living room with a beige pastel tone on the walls is focused on the neutrals, blending warm hues from the floor to the ceiling with depth and visual interest.
 To add a pop of variety to the room's natural accents, lush houseplants and lively wood grains bring texture to the calming space.
 With its simple color scheme and calming vibe, this living room feels like a den we could spend a lifetime in.